protonemedia/laravel-splade-docs/form-overview.md

 # Form Components

 Splade comes with a set of **Form Components** to rapidly build forms.
 It supports model binding and validation, includes default styling, and is still fully customizable!
-It integrates with [Autosize](https://www.jacklmoore.com/autosize/) to automatically adjust textarea height, [Choices.js](https://github.com/Choices-js/Choices) to make selects searchable and taggable, [Flatpickr](https://flatpickr.js.org) to provide a powerful datetime picker, and [FilePond](https://pqina.nl/filepond/) for smooth file uploads.
+It integrates with [Autosize](https://www.jacklmoore.com/autosize/) to automatically adjust textarea height, [Choices.js](https://github.com/Choices-js/Choices) to make selects searchable and taggable, [Flatpickr](https://flatpickr.js.org) to provide a powerful datetime picker, [FilePond](https://pqina.nl/filepond/) for smooth file uploads, and [Jodit](https://xdsoft.net/jodit/) to provide a WYSIWYG editor.

 Available components: